 As set out above, I'm satisfied Caledonian gave advice and made arrangements.
 The activities it undertook clearly meet the above definitions.
-The arrangements it made brought about the transactions (the transfer out of Mr A's existing pension into the SIPP, the opening of the FPI bond within the SIPP and the making of investments within that bond).
+The arrangements it made brought about the transactions (the transfer out of Mr V's existing pension into the SIPP, the opening of the FPI bond within the SIPP and the making of investments within that bond).
 The arrangements had that direct effect.
-And advice was given on the merits of transferring out of Mr A's existing scheme to the SIPP in order to invest in the FPI bond - Mr A was persuaded he would receive higher returns.
+And advice was given on the merits of transferring out of Mr V's existing scheme to the SIPP in order to invest in the FPI bond - Mr V was persuaded he would receive a better pension as a result.